 I know that most parents’ biggest concern when it comes to sweet, sugary treats — such as Halloween candy — is typically what it will do to our children’s teeth, and rightfully so.
 But what you may not be aware of is the level of impact that sugar can have on your child’s brain or even your own for that matter.
 (Yes—we know about all those peanut butter cups you sneak from the candy stash after you’ve put the kids to bed).
 The point is, as harmless as a little bit of sugar might seem if consumed in moderation, the impact on your child’s brain health can be surprisingly great.

 Good Sugar vs. Bad Sugar

-Unfortunately, now we need to talk about the dreaded effects of “bad sugar” and how ‘too much sugar’ or ‘added sugar’ can be harmful to your health.
-While our bodies depend on glucose for cell function and survival, too much sugar or “bad sugar” can cause an array of health issues.
+Unfortunately, now we need to talk about the dreaded effects of bad sugar and how too much sugar or added sugar can be harmful to your health.
+While our bodies depend on glucose for cell function and survival, too much sugar or bad sugar can cause an array of health issues.
 Did you know that on average, people ingest 22 teaspoons of added sugar each day, which is on top of the naturally occurring sugar already in our daily diet?
 This increase in sugar consumption has been shown to result in obesity, in both children and adults.
 An increased diet in these saturated fats and sugars can cause fundamental changes within the brain that can have long-term detrimental effects as well.
-Some of these include: impaired learning and memory issues, sugar addiction and dependency, low energy or mood imbalances (which include withdrawal symptoms such as; headaches, anxiety, cravings and even the chills).
+Some of these include impaired learning and memory issues, sugar addiction and dependency, low energy or mood imbalances (which include withdrawal symptoms such as; headaches, anxiousness, cravings, and even the chills).